ibmresilient/resilient-community-apps/fn_mcafee_epo/README.md

 ---
 ## Function - McAfee ePO List Issues
-List the issues on the ePO server
+List the issues on the ePO server.
+McAfee user requires permission to view issues for this function.

  ![screenshot: fn-mcafee-epo-list-issues ](./doc/screenshots/fn-mcafee-epo-list-issues.png)